openaia/doc.openaia/docs/contributing.md

 * For changes that affect *other files*, i.e. under the `conf` directory, please use the full path as the component name, e.g. `conf/layer.conf`.
-* For changes that affect the *layer itself* and do not fall into any of the above cases, please use `meta-raspberrypi` as the component name.
+* For changes that affect the *layer itself* and do not fall into any of the above cases, please use `doc-meta-openaia` as the component name.

 A full example of a suitable commit log message is below: